mkotte/Planr/README.md

 * Appending + Fetching relevant data to create the project boards using assets/index.js (Mike)
 <!-- * Create server.js *(Mitch) -->

-### Day 2/3 - Functionality
+### Day 2 - Functionality Assesments
-FRONTEND
+FRONTEND (Anthony / Mike)
+* HTML BUTTON's (LOG IN / SIGN UP) and respective forms finished by end of class.
+(Anthony)
-* HTML pages, homepage/main and project pages ect (Anthony)
+* HTML (handlebars) page for homepage/main near completetion (Anthony)
-* Create forms to create project boards, cards, posts and comments (possibly use handlebars.js for cards/posts/comments)
+* HTML (handlebars) page for the rendered project boards presenting sample data (Mike)
+* assets/script.js or assets/drag-n-drop.js file updating route positions OnEND() and near working by end of class (Mike)
 * Implement early Drag and Drop functionality (Mike)
-* Add routes for handlebars routing to pages
+* Add routes for handlebars routing to pages (Mike)

 BACKEND (Jesse / Mitchell)
-* Heroku settup then >
+* Heroku settup(Mike, first priority)
+* Fixing controllers/api/index.js (Jesse, first priority)
-* Create simple seed files, for functionality assessment
+* Create simple seed files, for functionality assessment (Mitchell + Jesse)
-* Debugging / testing routes
+* Debugging / testing routes (Mitchell + Jesse)
+* If finished early, move on to day 3 work

+### Day 3 - Functionality Completion, Login/Auth
+FRONTEND
+* Handlebars user page (Anthony)
+*
+* Create forms to create project boards, cards, tasks and task information

+BACKEND (Jesse / Mitchell)
 * Create user login's, cookies and properly encrypt information
 * Create the functionality of sharing cards with other users (i.e. pushing updated boards to all users involved)

 ### Day 4/5 - Debugging, ReAssessing
 Access where we are, what we have left to complete and what extra functionalities we would like to include